Section508Coordinators/Dev-Automation/examples/axe-core/axe-basic-browser-ext/readme.md

 The tool currently integrates with Chrome, Firefox, and Edge with extended features being available via the Chrome extension.

+**Note:** Deque also offers an upgrade to an axe beta extension tool.
+In addition to automated testing, this tools adds additional capabilities such as:

+- Intelligent Guided Testing
+- Ability to test a part of a page
+- Ability to save & export results

+This upgrade requires registration.
+You can find out more about this version [at the Deque web site](https://www.deque.com/axe/beta/?utm_source=dequeuniversity&utm_medium=referral&utm_campaign=axebeta_domore).

 ---

 ## Technology stack